A strict interpretation of section 351 is likely to make it a hot topic for employers in 2019

 What is the function of section 352?

-When terminating the employment of an individual who is unfit for work as a result of a disability, employers should expressly state in their letter of termination that the termination is because of the inherent requirements of the position.
-Moreover, employers should ensure they express that as the reason, including identifying with certainty the particular inherent requirement not being satisfied.
+When terminating employment because an employee is unfit for work due to a disability, employers should do so because of the inherent requirements of the position.
+Just as importantly, employers should ensure they express that as the reason, including identifying the particular inherent requirement.
 In the circumstances of a sustained absence, while it is worth framing a decision to terminate as being because of the absence rather than the disability itself, in the wake of the decision in Western Union, employers cannot rely on courts recognising that distinction.